OffchainLabs/arbitrum-monitoring/packages/assertion-monitor/README.md

 To enable reporting, use `--enableAlerting` flag.

-This will enable alerts if:
+This will enable alerts for the following conditions:
-1. There have not been any assertions in the past week
+1. No assertions created in the last 4 hours when there is chain activity (determined by checking for transactions in blocks)
+2. No assertions confirmed within the chain's confirmation period (determined by `confirmPeriodBlocks`)
-2. The assertion confirmation rate is below 80%
+3. Low assertion confirmation rate (below 80% of created assertions being confirmed)

 Additionally, you might also want to log these errors to Slack, for which you will need to configure, in the `.env` file: